 How to use the service?

-There are 4 different color codes used in the URL Abuse application:
+There are 4 different color codes used in the URL Abuse application: which you can find here:

 - Red means there are strong evidences the submission is a malicious link (e.g. an infected website, a known phishing website)